pgj/freebsd-wifibox/README.md

 - When needed, `device.map` could also be placed there to teach GRUB about the virtual disk image.

-The `BHYVE`, `BHYVECTL`, and `VMM_KO` variables give the location of the `bhyve`, `bhyvectl` binaries, and the `vmm.ko` kernel module respectively.
-By default, these are the ones in the base system (i.e. `/usr/sbin/bhyve`) but they might be insufficient on older systems, due to lack of support for VirtFS/9P file system passthrough or missing fixes.
-If [`bhyve+`] is installed, this is the way to hook it up.

 The `RECOVERY_METHOD` variable can be used to tell in which way Wifibox should be revived on a suspend/resume pair of events.